Canadian canoe routes: Introduction

-European exploration of Canada was principally by river.
+European exploration of the Canadian interior was principally by river.
 The land has many navigable rivers with short portages between them.
 There are no serious barriers to water-borne travel east of the Rockies.
 The fur trade, principally in beaver, drove and financed exploration and initial settlement.
 Traders obtained furs from the natives and exported them to Europe.

 Canada and Siberia

-Both Canada and Siberia are largely covered by Boreal Forest.
+Both Canada and Siberia are largely covered by boreal forest.
 Both were opened up by water-borne fur traders.
 In both countries the problem was to find streams that flowed in approximately the right direction and to find short portages to move from one river basin to the next.
 Both regions are flat.
 One can move from the Saint Lawrence to the Rockies or from the Urals almost to the Pacific with only a few short portages.
 In both countries furs were obtained by natives and exported by Europeans.
 In Siberia a band of armed Cossacks would enter a native village and demand yasak or tribute.
-In Canada furs were obtained by honest trade.
+In Canada furs were exchanged for European merchandise.

 Russian expansion into Siberia began with the conquest of the Khanate of Sibir in 1582.
 Fifty seven years later they reached the Pacific.
-European settlement of Canada began in 1605 (Port Royal, Nova Scotia) and 1608 (Quebec City).
+European settlement of Canada began in 1583 (St. John's), 1605 (Port Royal, Nova Scotia), and 1608 (Quebec City).
 Canada-based Europeans reached the Arctic Ocean in 1789 and the Pacific in 1793, both expeditions led by Alexander Mackenzie.
 For Siberian exploration see Siberian River Routes and its linked articles.